79th Street (Manhattan): Transportation

-On the west side, the 79th Street station on the New York City Subway's IRT Broadway–Seventh Avenue Line is located at the intersection of 79th Street and Broadway, it is served by during the daytime and during late nights.
-The 81st Street-Museum of Natural History station of the IND Eighth Avenue Line is located at 81st Street and Central Park West, and is served by trains that are local at all times.
+On the west side, the 79th Street station on the New York City Subway's IRT Broadway–Seventh Avenue Line is located at the intersection of 79th Street and Broadway, it is served by train at all times and by the train during the night.
+The 81st Street-Museum of Natural History station of the IND Eighth Avenue Line is located at 81st Street and Central Park West.
+It is served by the train except at night, when the train takes over, and the train only on weekdays during the day.

-On the east side, the 77th Street station on the IRT Lexington Avenue Line, two blocks south, is served by during the daytime and during late nights.
+On the east side, the 77th Street station on the IRT Lexington Avenue Line is two blocks south.
+It is served by the train at all times and by the train during the night.

 The M79 SBS crosstown bus route runs between East End Avenue and Riverside Drive via 79th Street at all times, using the roundabout near the 79th Street Boat Basin to change direction.
 Eastbound service on the street heads to West 81st Street via Amsterdam Avenue due to Columbus Avenue being a downtown-only corridor, and ends at York Avenue.